How James Holzhauer Used Sports Betting Principles to Win $2.4 Million on Jeopardy!

 Holzhauer can quickly calculate an optimal bet on a Daily Double or Final Jeopardy — among his most impressive skills.

 We know his bets are massively +EV, since he gets even odds on a bet with 95% probability of winning.
-But if he misses one, which has and will happen, he could risk losing the game.
-And if he doesn’t advance to the next show, he can’t win more money.
+But if he misses one, he could risk losing the game.
+And if he doesn't win and advance to the next episode, he can't win more money.

 Holzhauer balances this Jeopardy! dilemma extremely well:

-How can I win the most money in a single game while making sure I win the game to keep playing?
+How can I win the most money in this episode, while making sure I win the game to so I can get to the next episode and make more money?

 Let's take the Tuesday, April 23 show as an example (with a chart below).
 Holzhauer found all three Daily Doubles in the game, and got all three correct.

 His first Daily Double, he bet everything.
 But on his middle wager — when the game was significantly closer, and he could have lost a grip on it had he gotten it wrong — he risked just 30% of his bankroll.
-Significantly less than the first and third Daily Doubles.
+Significantly less than the first and third.

 And on Final Jeopardy, when he knew he couldn't lose the game, Holzhauer bet $50,000 — nearly the entire amount he could afford to lose and still not be caught by his opponents.
 He wagered 72.66%.

 So How Does He Control the Daily Doubles?

 Holzhauer didn't truly start dominating on the buzzer until his third week of shows, though he admitted he read about the optimal buzzer strategy in this book written by a former Jeopardy! contestant.

 Given that five Jeopardy! shows are filmed in a day, many "returning champions" have a big advantage over new contestants who aren't familiar with the quirks of the buzzer.

 Here is the 3-game rolling average of Holzhauer's percentage of questions in which he buzzed in first.